+Who raises a dispute if there is no agreement about the deposit return?
 If there is a dispute about the return of the deposit or about proposed deductions, the parties should try to reach agreement without delay.
 Most disputes are resolved informally in this way.
-But if the deposit has not been returned to the tenant within 10 days of the tenant asking for it, any of the parties can ask TDS to resolve the dispute.
+But if the deposit has not been returned to the tenant within 10 days of the tenant asking for it, the Housing Act 2004 allows the tenant to ask TDS to resolve the dispute.